lvella/polynomial-solver/README.md

-This repository contains a library for handling polynomial systems over arbitrary fields, but with special focus on polynomials over large finite prime fields, with the goal of being used in the formal verification of Zero Knoledge circuits.
+This repository contains a library for handling polynomial systems over arbitrary fields, but with special focus on polynomials over large finite prime fields, with the goal of being used in the formal verification of Zero Knowledge circuits.

 Currently it implements the Gröbner Basis algorithm *Signature Buchberger*, as